 Step #5: Analyze and Tweak

-Analyzing your online courses and coaching services provide you with insights that help improve your business model.
+Analyzing your online courses and coaching services provides you with insights to improve your business model.

 When you start a coaching business, you need to constantly monitor analytics, find issues, and figure out what works and what doesn’t.

 The coaching platform offers all the key insights and shows your key metrics such as retention rate, recurring revenue, most and least selling coaching service, and more.
 Use data to tweak your coaching business plan.

 Create a feedback system to collect feedback from new clients on the following: